 - Workshop at Central Pro Danza, a dance school for barrio children

 - Viva Italia!
-(Italy Alive)
+(Long Live Italy)

 - From the canals of Venice to ancient Rome, we plan for our students to experience many of the wonders of lo Stivale (the Boot).

-- Centuries of art, deep religious roots, beautiful architecture, gorgeous natural landscapes, and, of course, delicious culinary experiences await
+- Centuries of art, deep religious roots, beautiful architecture, gorgeous natural landscapes, and, of course, delicious culinary experiences await.

 - Students spend 14 days discovering local treasures, enjoying local cuisines, and journeying through urban cities.